 Sustainable local economic activity is supported.

 Our business centres are active and successful.
-Home-based businesses and innovation is fostered.
-Opportunities for rural activities continue.
+Home-based businesses in the ranges are fostered.
+The historically rural nature of economic activities in the foothills continues.

 The Waitākere Ranges' role in the economy owes much to its part in making Auckland an attractive place to live and work.
 The area's scenic beauty, wilderness experience, and popular beach and bush destinations are within easy reach of a city with a large population.